fleetdm/fleet/docs/01-Using-Fleet/02-fleetctl-CLI.md

 ## Setting up Fleet

 This section walks through setting up and configuring Fleet via the CLI.
-If you already have a running fleet instance, skip ahead to [Logging In To An Existing Fleet Instance](#logging-in-to-an-existing-fleet-instance) to configure the `fleetctl` CLI.
+If you already have a running fleet instance, skip ahead to [Logging in to an existing Fleet instance](#logging-in-to-an-existing-fleet-instance) to configure the `fleetctl` CLI.

 This guide illustrates: